tzConnectBerlin/prediction-market-ui/README.md

 9. `pages` should never call an API method directly but via a custom hook created with the help of `react-query`.
 10. All the forms should be created using `Formik`.
+11. When handling complex state update prefer `useReducer` over `useState`.
+12. Never use `style` prop and try to minimize the use of `sx` prop.
+Use styled-components (using emotion) as much as possible.
+13. Use `Typography` atom for all text related things.
+The `size` prop accepts material-ui [variants](https://next.material-ui.com/customization/typography/#variants) as well as custom size.
+14. If something needs to be changed globally (e.g. to override material-ui) then add it to the Global styles and not only to a single component.
+15. Never use `cursor: pointer`.
+[Read here why](https://medium.com/simple-human/buttons-shouldnt-have-a-hand-cursor-b11e99ca374b)